 The Plans are each intended to constitute a plan described in Section 404(c) of the Employee Retirement Income Security Act of 1974 ("ERISA").
 Accordingly, you are responsible for any investment gains or losses that result from your investment decisions because you are permitted to choose your own investments.
 This means that the fiduciaries of the Plans, including the University, are not liable if the value of your Plan account declines because of investment losses or fails to increase because of lack of gains based on your investment decisions.
-It is important that you review all available materials to ensure that your investment decisions meet your personal investment objectives.
-You also may want to consult your investment or financial advisor to assist you in making your investment decisions.
+It is important that you review all available materials to ensure that your investment or financial advisor to assist you in making your investment decisions.